uptotec/new-express-app/README.md

 ?
 Enter description:
 ?
 Enter author name:
-? what language you want to use? # JavaScript or TypeScript ?
+? what language you want to use? # JavaScript or TypeScript ? choose a package Manager: # npm or yarn
+?
 Want to initialise git?
 ?
 Want to install dotEnv?
 ?
-Want to install database driver? #MongoDB, Mongoose or None ?
-Want to initialise TsLint/Prettier? # if you chose JavaScript ?
+Want to install database driver? # MongoDB, Mongoose or None ?
+Want to initialise EsLint/Prettier? # if you chose JavaScript ?
 Want to initialise TsLint/Prettier? # if you chose TypeScript
 ```